20 Top Things to Do in Missouri

 The 630-foot Gateway Arch soars above downtown St. Louis, reflecting sunlight and glowing different colors depending on the time of day.
-Insiders know to cross the grass and line up at the south entrance, which generally has a shorter wait at the security check because it's farther from the parking lot.
 Visitors can take a four-minute tram ride up the hollow arch legs to get a panoramic view from the top.
-Don't miss the free Museum of Westward Expansion below the arch.
-(877) 982-1410; gatewayarch.com
+Look for renovation of the arch area to be completed in 2017. gatewayarch.com

 St. Louis' Citygarden